File IQ Installation for AWS EC2

 Appendix C: Controlling the EC2 File IQ VM

 Virtual platforms offer the ability to control various aspects of your File IQ Appliance.
-This sectionpresents procedures for these control functions.
+This section presents procedures for these control functions.
 Because these controls depend on third-party virtual platforms, you should follow the procedures for your specific virtual platform.

 Note: The vendor changes their interfaces occasionally with little notice to the users.
 The exact screens and text on these platforms might change at any time.